omahs/docs-36/docs/tutorials/build-first-react.md

 # How to build a React application integrated with Nevermined

-The idea of this tutorial is give a quick go through about using the [Nevermined Catalog](https://github.com/nevermined-io/components-catalog) of React components to support the development of dApps using the Nevermined environment.
+The idea of this tutorial is to give a quick go through about using the [Nevermined Catalog](https://github.com/nevermined-io/components-catalog) of React components to support the development of dApps using the Nevermined environment.
 Nevermined Catalog is a library that provides some React components to make it easier the integration with Nevermined technologies.
 You can find more info in the [documentation](../catalog/intro.md).

 ## Prerequisites